 The Workgroup ultimately developed consensus around a set of five recommendations for timely action by our local governments, the Maryland General Assembly and the Moore-Miller administration.
-Out of that work, the MD General Assembly in the 2023 legislative session approved HB0794/SB0504 - Baltimore Regional Transit Commission.
+Out of that work, the MD General Assembly in the 2023 legislative session approved HB0794/ SB0504 - Baltimore Regional Transit Commission.
 This new Commission is expected to begin work in October 2023.

 Regarding your comments on the mid-life overhaul and replacement of light rail vehicles, the timelines included in Resilience 2050 reflect those originally submitted by MDOT MTA during the call for projects in 2022.
 MDOT MTA is continuing work on the mid-life overhaul and plans to complete it as soon as 2024, with warranty work continuing through at least 2027.
 Thus, it is possible that the overhaul will be complete prior to the 2028-2039 time period.
 A new fleet of light rail vehicles could begin coming online as soon as 2030, depending on funding availability.
 While new vehicles could begin coming online prior to the 2040-2050 time period, the timeframe listed reflects completion of the conversion to low-floor rail vehicles.
 Completion of the fleet replacement with low-floor rail vehicles will require significant additional funding including station retrofits, modifying maintenance facilities and amending standard operating practices.
-Future LRTP updates will incorporate adjustments to the anticipated timeline for replacing the light rail vehicle fleet as the project progresses.
+Future LRTP updates will incorporate adjustments to the anticipated timeline for replacing the light rail vehicle fleet as the project above all else should be to maintain and expand public transport and pedestrian/cycling infrastructure.